 Rate Limits

 The Everee API uses rate limiting to protect its stability and reliability for all our customers.
-When users send too many requests in a short period of time, they may receive an HTTP code 429 error.
+When clients send too many requests in a short period of time, they may receive an HTTP code 429 error, indicating that no more capacity is available to handle their requests for a short time.

 - This limit can change to help make sure our systems are protected from abuse.